SoftDev4Research/4OSS-lesson/_episodes/03-use-registry.md

 >
 > TODO: bio.tools image
 >
-> Once you are done, as any of your colleagues what their tool is about.
+> Once you are done, ask any of your colleagues what their tool is about.
 Use the search box to find it.
 >
 > > ## Solution
 > >